Holy Week in the Philippines: Black Saturday

 Black Saturday or Holy Saturday (Sábado de Gloria) is the third and final public holiday of the week.
 The day is legally and colloquially termed in English as Black because of the role of that color in mourning.
-The term Sábado de Gloria (Saturday of Glory) refers to the return of the "Gloria in Excelsis Deo" (Glory to God in the Highest) during the Easter Vigil held on this day.
+The other popular term of Sábado de Gloria ("Saturday of [the] Gloria”) refers to the return to Masses of the hymn "Gloria in Excelsis Deo" ("Glory to God in the Highest") during the Easter Vigil on this day.
 Otherwise, the hymn is absent throughout Lent except on solemnities and Maundy Thursday.

 The ritual mourning for the "dead" Christ continues, albeit with less intensity.
-Traditional taboos from the previous day, such as merrymaking and consumption of meat, are carried over and sometimes broken at noon.
+Traditional taboos from the previous day, such as merrymaking and consumption of meat, are carried over and sometimes broken at midday.
 This includes swimming in a river or the sea, as superstition warns against bathing on Good Friday afternoon.

 Most commercial establishments operate on shorter hours, with smaller enterprises in many areas remaining closed until Easter Sunday or Easter Monday; but some return to normal in major urban areas.
 Television and radio stations broadcast on shorter hours with special programming.
 Many remain off-air, although some return to normal broadcasting.